oprypin/crsfml/gitbook/system-thread.md

 ## Stopping threads

 A thread automatically stops when its entry point function returns.
-If you want to wait for a thread to finish from another thread, you can call its `wait` function.
+If you want to wait for a thread to finish from another thread, you can call its `wait` method.

 ```ruby
 thread = SF::Thread(->func)